 - Reviews of research productivity have ranked AEC in the top five agricultural and resource economics departments in the nation.
 The department’s Ph.D. program is among the top ten in the world in resource and agricultural economics.

-- Five emeritus and two current faculty member are fellows of the American Agricultural Economics Association: Rich Adams, John Antle, Paul Barkley, Steve Buccola, JunJie Wu, Emery Castle, and Bruce Weber.
+- Seven associated faculty member are fellows of the American Agricultural Economics Association: Rich Adams, John Antle, Paul Barkley, Steve Buccola, JunJie Wu, Emery Castle, and Bruce Weber.

 - The department offers both M.S. and Ph.D. degrees.
 Historically, over half of our Ph.D. degree recipients have been placed in academic positions.
 Our master’s students are well-placed in government and private sector positions, as well as continuing into top-ranked Ph.D. programs.

-- We offer undergraduate degrees in Agricultural Business Management and in Environmental Economics and Policy.
+- We offer undergraduate degrees in Agricultural and Food Business Management and in Environmental Economics and Policy.
 Both programs offer training in economics and quantitative analysis applied to agricultural, environmental, business, and policy issues.
 Program graduates are highly qualified employees in both public and private sectors.

 Faculty conduct applied research and develop outreach/extension education programs focusing on the following areas: